ejjun92/ROIwiseHMM/README.md

 # ROI-wise HMM
 ----------------------------------------------------------------------------
 This repository contains the implementation of our ROI-wise HMM.
 It has been written in Matlab.
 The details of this model are included in this [paper](http://www.sciencedirect.com/science/article/pii/S1053811918308280).
+Please cite our paper if you use this code in your own work:

 ```
-Jun, E., Kang, E., Choi, Jaehun., & Suk, H. <br />
+@article{JUN2018,
-Modeling regional dynamics in low-frequency fluctuation and its application to Autism spectrum disorder diagnosis. <br />
+title = "Modeling regional dynamics in low-frequency fluctuation and its application to Autism spectrum disorder diagnosis",
-*NeuroImage*, 2018.
+journal = "NeuroImage",
+year = "2018",
+author = "Eunji Jun and Eunsong Kang and Jaehun Choi and Heung-Il Suk"
+}
 ```